 Welcome to CHAT and thank you for your interest in us!
 It’s my privilege to tell you why we’re here, and how you can help.

-Children with learning differences are often overlooked or misunderstood, especially those from families with limited resources, limited English, or who are unsure about their rights.
-As the only greater Chicagoland nonprofit dedicated to speech and language services, we have a unique responsibility to serve and advocate for those children.
-The opportunity to do this brought me to CHAT.
+Diverse learners are often overlooked or misunderstood, especially those whose families have limited resources, limited English, or who are unsure about their rights.
+As one of the country’s only nonprofits dedicated to speech and language services and a pioneer in communication justice, we have a unique responsibility to serve and advocate for those children.
+The opportunity to do this brought me to CHAT in 2017.

 Karine Faden Fiore

 Karine holds a Juris Doctor from the Georgetown University Law Center, a Master's of Public Health from Johns Hopkins University, and a Bachelor of Arts in English and Spanish from Amherst College.
-She is licensed to practice law in New York, is a Fellow of the American Bar Foundation, and serves as President of Quest Academy’s Parent Student Association.
+She is licensed to practice law in New York, is a Fellow of the American Bar Foundation, and is Co-President of the Board of the League of Women Voters of Arlington Heights.
 Before law school, Karine worked as a writer and as a translator, and she speaks fluent Spanish and Catalan.
-She lives in Arlington Heights, Illinois, with her husband and four children.
+She lives in Arlington Heights, Illinois, with her husband, four children, and their rescue dog, Rosie Rainbow.